-I will embrace stillness in performance
+I will embrace stillness

 Dance performance: a configuration where some individuals are still and some are not, traditionally the audience are still and the performing dancers move.
 The performers are active and confident in motion, whilst the audience are perhaps passively absorbing information, often ideally undisruptive and in the broadest understanding of stillness are still.
 In this instance the roles of these parties are clearly distinguished and their relationship may be described as conventional.

 In 2017 as part of my MA in Dance Performance, I researched how stillness can be performed, culminating in a physical sharing and written thesis entitled Performing Stillness: an exploration into the overlooked.
 I was aware stillness was discussed as a choreographic tool and proposed investigating from the perspective of the performer.
 I had partly selfish motives - this was an opportunity to work on a skill I personally wanted to improve, I was poor at being still in life and in performance.
 Concepts I began covering included how stillness is approached by performers, the thoughts they experience, and the language that can be used to describe different qualities of stillness and the extremes and textures within one.
 Through this exploration I became increasingly interested in how I, as a performer, can be still in a number of ways and gained the ability to reflect upon why it was inorganic for me.
 I then became determined to develop a way to not automatically feel vulnerable when a choreographer decides I should be still during a performance.